 Each Directorate should ensure that the removal of assets from municipal premises is monitored.
+A standard asset transfer form should be completed and authorised by the Director each time any asset is removed from municipal premises.
 No municipal asset may be used for personal gain or profit.

 Resignation of asset custodians